plone/training/theming/theme-package-2.rst

 Include Theme CSS
 -----------------

-Next we need to include the CSS from the template into our :file:`theme.less` file:
+Next we need to include the CSS from the template into our :file:`theme.less` file.
+We will add the include of the CSS the template provides in :file:`theme/css/business-casual.css` after the ``END OF UTILS`` marker, but before the ``custom.less`` include:

 .. code-block:: less
+   :emphasize-lines: 89

    // theme.less file that will be compiled